-Before you make a request for information, please check the information is not already available on our website or has already been made public.
+Before you make a request for information, please check whether the information is already available on our website or has already been made public.

 As a Public Authority Doncaster Council is required to provide advice and assistance to people who have made or who are thinking of making a request.
 This will help applicants understand their rights under the Act and identify the information they want.

 You can either ask for a copy of the requested information, to inspect records held, or even to be provided with a summary of the information.

 If any of the information requested is exempt from release you will be told which of the exemptions has been relied on to withhold the information and why.